CV examples

 Whether you have experience or are just starting your career in graphic design, recruits or hiring managers want to see what you did versus what you achieved.
 Your achievements include projects you’ve worked on, clients you’ve assisted, training, or even new tools or graphic design software.
 Your career history should only include the relevant experience to your job targets.

 We recommend listing your experience in reverse chronological order (or current to oldest).
 Include the company's name, the dates of employment, and the location while differentiating between duties versus key achievements.
-This will give the company an idea of your practical work experience, especially if they are looking for someone with your experience.
-Refer to the work experience on a CV for more information.
+This gives the company an idea of your practical work experience, especially if they are looking for someone with your experience.

 • Re-designed the brand’s tone of voice and style across all platforms, enhancing brand awareness and resulting in 15% increase in lead generation within six months.